tazama-lf/batch-ppa/README.md

 ## 4. Error Handling

 The application includes error-handling mechanisms to capture and report errors during message sending and conversion.
 Be sure to review error logs for troubleshooting.
+In a non-production environment, errors will be logged to the console.
+However, if you have integrated with the Tazama logging system, use the appropriate guard to access your logs [link](https://github.com/tazama-lf/docs/blob/dev/Technical/Logging/Logging-Data-View.md).

+## 5 Input File

+### 5.1 File formate

+The supported input batch file should contain a list of transactions, with each field structured as outlined in Section 5.2 and separated by `|`.
+The first line will be included only if the `PROCESSING_DATE` is valid.

-## 4.1 Expected File Fields
+### 5.2 Expected File Fields
 The file should contain the following fields, delimited by `|`:

 ```
 PROCESSING_DATE_TIME|PROCESSING_WINDOW|MESSAGE_ID|TRANSACTION_TYPE|TCIBTXID|TRANSACTION_ID|END_TO_END_TRANSACTION_ID|RESPONSE_CODE|RESPONSE_MESSAGE|SOURCE_COUNTRY_CODE|PAYMENT_COUNTRY_CODE|PAYMENT_CURRENCY_CODE|TOTAL_PAYMENT_AMOUNT|SENDER_NAME|RECEIVER_NAME|SENDER_AGENT_SPID|RECEIVER_AGENT_SPID|SENDER_ACCOUNT|RECEIVER_ACCOUNT|REPORTING_CODE|RECEIVER_MESSAGE|CREATED_DATE|MIS_DATE|SENDER_SUSPENSE_ACCOUNT_FLAG|RECEIVER_SUSPENSE_ACCOUNT_FLAG|KNOWN_FRAUD_FLAG|FROM_FILENAME|MODIFIED_DATE|CREATED_BY|MODIFIED_BY|FILE_ID
 ```

-## 5. Conclusion
+## 6. Conclusion

 Congratulations!
 You have successfully set up and configured the Batch PPA application to handle the sending of preparation messages and resending missing PACS002 messages.
 For further assistance, refer to the documentation or contact our support team.

----

-Let me know if you'd like further refinement!